SOlaCoder005/coca-women-wellness/README.md

     - The feature has been implemented to aid users’ navigation around the website’s pages, thus bolstering positive engagement with the site.

     - The feature is present across several devices (e.g. desktop screens, mobiles, and tablets).

-    - As mobile screens tend to be smaller and narrower, website pages can lengthen considerably compared to other device types.
-As such this feature is particularly useful when the website is accessed via mobile.

 #### **4.1.1 User Story/Stories Addressed**